 Institute of Science and Technology Austria (ISTA) is located in Klosterneuburg, a historic city northwest of Vienna.
-The campus is located in the middle of the beautiful landscape of the Vienna Woods, only 18 kilometers from Vienna’s city center.
+The campus is located in the middle of the beautiful Vienna Woods (Wienerwald), only 18 kilometers from Vienna’s city center.

 The city of Klosterneuburg is known for its high standard of living.
-It is situated between the Danube and the hilly landscape of the Vienna Woods with its vineyards, pastures and forests and thus offers an excellent environment.
+It is situated between the Danube and the hilly Vienna Woods’ landscape with vineyards, pastures and forests and thus offers an excellent living environment.
 The city provides all services in the fields of education, medicine, social affairs and culture at an exceptionally high level.

 A large monastery, which was redesigned in the 18th century in magnificent Baroque style for the Emperor of Austria, characterizes the city center.
 The neighboring Museum Gugging is both an exhibition house for the Gugging artists and a forum for international Art Brut.

 Living in Vienna

-Covering an area of 415 m2, the city of Vienna stretches from the foothills of the Vienna Woods in the west and the Danube in the north to the edge of the Marchfeld, the Danube meadows and the Vienna Basin in the east and south.
-The green areas make up about half of the city area.
+Covering an area of 415 km², the city of Vienna stretches from the foothills of the Vienna Woods (Wienerwald) in the west and the Danube in the north, to the edge of the Marchfeld, the Danube meadows (Donau-Auen) and the Vienna Basin (Wiener Becken) in the east and south.
+Green spaces make up about half of the city’s area.

 Vienna has about 2,000 green spaces.
-There are 280 parks and gardens enrich the cityscape.
-In spring, 400 rose varieties bloom just in the Volksgarten alone.
-The local recreation areas Prater, Vienna Woods and Lobau lure to walks, excursions, hikes and bike tours.
+There are 280 parks and gardens that enrich the cityscape.
+In spring, 400 varieties of roses bloom in the Volksgarten alone.
+The local recreation areas Prater, Vienna Woods, and Lobau invite people to walks, excursions, hikes, and bike tours.

 Infrastructure in and around Vienna

-The main station is connected to the public transport system by the U1 and the station Wien-Meidling by the U6.
+Wien Hauptbahnhof is also connected to the Vienna public transport system by the subway line U1, trams and buses

-Westbahnhof Wien: The Wiener Westbahnhof, also called BahnhofCity, is the Viennese terminus of all Regional Express trains and the Westbahn.
-The Vienna Airport Lines airport bus runs at 30-minute intervals and stops at Europaplatz, in front of the station.
+Wien Westbahnhof (The Vienna West Train Station), is the terminus of all Regional Express trains and the Westbahn (Western Railway).
+Additionally, the Vienna Airport Lines airport bus, which runs at 30-minute intervals, stops in front of the station at Europaplatz.